weaverwhale/docs/src/pages/oncall/sop.md

 ### Investigate the issue

-1. Look at the Triple Whale app
+1. Look at our App
     1. Is it down?
     1. Is it slow?
     1. Is it throwing errors?